Java Bootcamp

 • When to Use: Nested Classes, Local Classes, Anonymous Classes, and Lambda Expressions, Enum Types

-• Nested and inner classes; A stack class.
+• Nested and inner classes.

-• Handling Exceptions
+• Handling Exceptions in Java

-• Differentiate among checked exceptions, unchecked exceptions, and Errors
+• Checked exceptions, unchecked exceptions, and Errors

 Describe the advantages of Exception handling